 Over the last few years we've come a long way.
 But there's still more to be done.
-The focus of our new strategy is on supporting the people disproportionately affected by mental health issues.
+The focus of our strategy is on supporting the people disproportionately affected by mental health issues.
 People from racialised communities, young people, and people living in poverty.

 Find out more about our strategy and what it means for our work on this page.